zhengxwen/SeqArray/README.md

 ## Features

-Big data management of genome-wide variants with thousands of individuals from Variant Call Format (VCF): genotypic data (e.g., SNP, indel and structural variation calls) and annotations are stored in an array-oriented and compressed manner, with efficient access of data using the R programming language.
+Big data management of genome-wide sequence variants with thousands of individuals: genotypic data (e.g., SNP, indel and structural variation calls) and annotations in GDS files are stored in an array-oriented and compressed manner, with efficient data access using the R programming language.

 ## Bioconductor: